alierfanianomidvar/semicolon/README.md

 entity and developing the Pharmacy API.
 He also created the sequence diagram for the Pharmacy save API and was responsible for fixing any related API issues and adding validation checks to the system.
 Additionally, he contributed to the implementation of some methods in the User module.
+He made significant contributions to the front-end development, including error handling, sidebar design, table component, and list item components.
+He played a key role in enhancing the front-end functionality of the order and receipt reports.
+He also provided valuable assistance to other team members in front-end development tasks.
+Additionally, he demonstrated his expertise by reviewing Git pull requests related to the front-end code

 #### `Gulce Sirvanci`

 She had multiple responsibilities, including implementing the user entity and repository, supplier repository, and supplier CRUD API.
 Furthermore, she was responsible for the implementation of storage reports for the amount of each drug and material, as well as the threshold parameters.
+She contributed to the development of the front-end for the material page.

 #### `Ali Tahvildari`